Slippage (finance): Example

+In a low-liquidity situation (like less-popular cryptocurrencies), slippage can become extremely large, as arbitrage trades will be executed by market participants to fill the order at very high price.
+In a well-known example, a trader used 50 million dollars to buy effectively $36,000 worth of Aave coin.

 Reverse slippage

 Reverse slippage, as described by Taleb, occurs when the purchase of a large position is done at increasing prices, so that the mark to market value of the position increases.
 The danger occurs when the trader attempts to exit their position.
 If the trader manages to create a squeeze large enough then this phenomenon can be profitable.
 This can also be considered a type of market making.